Param-Harrison/blog/content/blog/gradient-text-in-css/index.md

 #### Browser compatibility

 - This is only supported in webkit based browsers, for other browsers, color property can be the fallback option to render color related to the gradient color.
-- `-webkit-text-fill-color` is a non standard CSS, have fallback color always to support every browser
+- `-webkit-text-fill-color` is a non standard CSS, so have fallback color property to support every browser without causing accessibility issues on non supported browsers

 #### Check out this solution in codepen